Complete Guide: How to Measure for a Bit in 2025

 If you have an existing bit, measure its length from the inside of one cheekpiece to the inside of the other.
 This measurement serves as a starting point for how to measure for a bit that is better suited to your horse’s needs.
 Keep a record of this measurement, as it will help you compare different bit styles and sizes during the fitting process.

-Step 2: Choose and Prepare Your Measuring Tool
+Step 2: Get Your Measuring Tool Ready

 The next step in how to measure for a bit is selecting the right measuring tool.
 Common options include a commercial bit sizer, a flexible cloth measuring tape, or a simple piece of string and a marker.
 Each tool offers unique advantages.
 Bit sizers provide quick, standardized results, while a tape or string can accommodate horses with sensitive mouths.